 The software can generate cross section plots of the HEC‑RAS steady flow and unsteady flow computational results, displaying the water surface elevation, energy gradeline elevation, critical depth elevation, as well as a velocity distribution plot on the cross section.
 In addition, the cross section plots can be printed and exported to AutoCAD.

-See this section for additional cross section plot options.
+Refer to this article in our knowledge base for additional cross section plot options.

 Displaying Cross Section Plots

-Selecting this menu command will display the HEC‑RAS analysis results in a cross section plot.
+Selecting this command will display the HEC‑RAS analysis results in a cross section plot.

 Selecting Profiles to Plot